ziotom78/raytracing_course/tomasi-ray-tracing-01a.md

     $$
     where $N$ is the normal (tangent) vector to the surface.

--   Online libraries of BRDFs exist, usually obtained from laboratory measurements, almost all of which are paid.
+-   Online libraries of BRDFs exist, usually obtained from laboratory measurements, almost all of which require a paid fee.

 # The Rendering Equation {#rendering-equation}